-Many companies prefer internal hiring because they want to promote people from within and to nourish a culture of advancement.
+Many companies prefer internal hiring because they want to promote people from within, build a more inclusive workplace, and create a culture of advancement.
 This requires a lot of focus on formal and informal development programs to ensure that you have the right talent pool to also be able to fill your leadership positions.
-Furthermore, companies that have hiring freezes due to tough economic circumstances, might not be able to hire externally but just fill open positions internally.
+Furthermore, companies that have hiring freezes due to tough economic circumstances might not be able to hire externally but just fill open positions internally.

-And, even if you don´t outgrow your talent pool, hiring external candidates can be a great way to get a fresh perspective to your business and to challenge your status quo.
-The biggest danger for any kind of business is to keep doing things the way they have always been done and to stop innovating.
-In these times of digital transformation, not innovating and not keeping up to date is simply no an option anymore.
-If you keep working with the same people you have always done, per definition, it will be much harder to innovate and change your ways of working.
-Hence, no matter how strong your internal talent pool, sometimes adding “fresh blood” to the team will give that extra push you need to get more creative and innovative.
+Even if you don’t outgrow your talent pool, hiring external candidates can be a great way to get a fresh perspective to your business and to challenge your status quo.
+The biggest danger for any kind of business is to keep doing things the way they have always been done and stop innovating.
+In these times of digital transformation, not innovating and not keeping up to date is simply not an option.
+It can put you behind your industry rivals in a fierce global marketplace.
+And it can cause you to miss out on opportunities for your business to reach its full potential.

 - External hires don´t just bring in new ideas and different ways of thinking, they also stimulate current staff to think differently.

-- If your company is a bit stagnant, hiring external candidates can be a great way to shake things up and to introduce new ways of working
+- If your company is a bit stagnant, hiring external candidates can be a great way to shake things up and to introduce new ways of working.

-- Usually hiring externally adds more diversity to your workforce than merely promoting internally.
+- Usually, hiring externally adds more diversity to your workforce than merely promoting internally.
 More diversity means different ways of thinking.
 Different ways of thinking mean more creativity and innovation.

-- For international offices, it is usually much more cost efficient to hire external locals than sending internal expats.
+- For international offices, it is usually much more cost-efficient to hire external locals than sending internal expats.
 In addition, locals will have more knowledge about the business culture and practices in a specific country.

 - Employees coming from outside can provide “instant input” to new projects or business lines that you´re launching for which in-house knowledge might be limited.